johnbenedictyan/Craft-Cooking/notes.md

 - Bug Fix: The bug whereby the user would not be popped out of session when he created a new user whilst being logged in to the old user account.
 - New Feature: User Deletion
 - Bug Fix: Recipe Procedure buttons not working.
+- Formatting: Made all of the recipe photos the same height and limited the number of categories to be displayed to five.

+## 23 May
+- New Feature: Message Flashing

 ## USEFUL LINKS
 **Stock profile pictures**